Beryl Smalley: Personal life

-In a memoir written after her death, fellow medievalist R. W. Southern described Smalley as 'an extremely private person' who was nonetheless 'a fascinating, daunting, and fastidious personality, both visually and mentally'—a 'conspicuous object in the striking elegance and clear-cut severity of her appearance.'
-Undergraduates found her 'formidable and mild at the same time.
-As one put it: "She inspired in me equal parts of love and terror"'.
-Smalley 'was not in the least convivial, but she cared greatly about people in an austere way and would take endless trouble over their minor needs—major ones were their own affair.'
+In a memoir written after her death, fellow medievalist R. W. Southern described Smalley as "an extremely private person" who was nonetheless "a fascinating, daunting, and fastidious personality, both visually and mentally"—a "conspicuous object in the striking elegance and clear-cut severity of her appearance."
+Undergraduates found her "formidable and mild at the same time.
+As one put it: 'She inspired in me equal parts of love and terror'".
+Smalley "was not in the least convivial, but she cared greatly about people in an austere way and would take endless trouble over their minor needs—major ones were their own affair."

-She never married, and died in Oxford after a brief illness in 1984.
+Smalley never married, and died in Oxford after a brief illness in 1984.
 After her surgeon told her she had only a few months to live, she finished as much of her work as possible and destroyed the rest.

 "In 1929 she had been received into the Roman Catholic Church, and about ten or twelve years later had become a member of the Communist Party.
 The connection between these two loyalties remained a mystery to all but herself.
 But by the time of her death she had quietly dissociated herself from both of them.
 These were her only attempts to find a home in a universal community.
 When these failed her, she sought no others, and accepted her solitary fate with unflinching courage and steadfastness.
 She bequeathed her books to her old College, and directed that there should be 'of course, no memorial service'".

-She died on 6 April 1984.
+Smalley died on 6 April 1984.